I. Mission and Objectives

 III.
 Advisory Board

-The Center of Latin American Studies will have an Advisory Board, convened by the
+The Center for Latin American and Caribbean Studies will have an Advisory Board, convened by the

 Director in accordance with KU guidelines concerning the constitution and maintenance of such

-Boards, and in accordance with the by-laws developed specifically for the LAS Advisory Board.
+Boards, and in accordance with the by-laws developed specifically for the CLACS Advisory Board.

 The Advisory Board comprises alumni who have achieved distinction in international affairs,